GreptimeTeam/docs/docs/en/v0.4/user-guide/operations/monitoring.md

-# Monitor GreptimeDB
+# Monitoring

-To collect GreptimeDB metrics using Prometheus
+The GreptimeDB exposes the Prometheus metrics, and the users can also use [Prometheus](https://prometheus.io/) to collect the metrics.

 ## Promethues Configuration

-Write a Prometheus configuration file and save it as prometheus.yml:
+Write a Prometheus configuration file and save it as `prometheus.yml`:
 ```
 global:
   scrape_interval: 15s